dotunlonge/2026-portfolio/README.md

 The frontend uses Vite for fast HMR (Hot Module Replacement).
 The backend is a simple HTTP server that can be rebuilt when changes are made.

-## Deployment

-### Railway Deployment

-This portfolio can be deployed to Railway in two services (backend and frontend).

-**Quick Start:**
-1. See `RAILWAY_QUICK_START.md` for a 5-minute deployment guide
-2. See `RAILWAY_DEPLOYMENT.md` for detailed instructions

-**Key Steps:**
-- Deploy backend service with root directory `backend`
-- Deploy frontend service with root directory `frontend`
-- Set `VITE_API_URL` environment variable in frontend service to your backend URL

-The backend automatically reads the `PORT` environment variable that Railway provides.

 ## License

 MIT